GarimaVaish25/Python-practice/README.md

 # Python-practice
-THese are my practice notes of python learnings.
+These are my practice notes of python learnings.